imp444/IC_Addons/IC_BrivGemFarm_HybridTurboStacking_Extra/README.md

 2. Setup and save the W formation in-game.
 <img alt="Advanced settings" src="Images/saved_formations.png"/>
 Try to place Briv in the front-most column so enemies can start to attack faster, and Tatyana behind him.
-Place Melf not adjacent to any champion to reduce incoming effect calculations.
+Place Melf not adjacent to any champion to reduce incoming effect calculations.<br>

 3. Setup and save specializations in Modron in-game, so that they don't pop up during leveling.
 The trick is to use a specific formation with all the champions used and make sure